FNNDSC/mediawiki/README.rst

  - You must be in the docker usergroup.
  - You must have a ssh key with no passphrase link to your account which performs backup.
  - You should not forget to delete the crontab if you shutdown the wiki.
+If you don't, the wiki will the be up by itself the next night at 4 AM.

 How does it work and important configuration files
 --------------------------------------------------